Credila vs Auxilo Education Loan: Interest Rates, Limits & Key Differences

 Loan Amounts

-• Offers up to ₹75 lakh unsecured, making it ideal for high-cost international or professional courses.
+• Offers up to ~₹75 lakh unsecured, suitable for high-cost international or professional courses.

-• Provides 100% financing of the cost of education (tuition fees and other permitted expenses) for strong profiles.
+• Provides 100% financing of the cost of education for strong profiles.

-• For other universities, unsecured loans up to ₹35–40 lakh are provided if the co-applicant profile is strong, otherwise collateral may be required.
+• For other universities, unsecured loans up to ~₹35–40 lakh if the co-applicant profile is strong; otherwise collateral may be required.

-Here’s a quick comparison of loan amounts by country:
+Here is a quick comparison of loan amounts by country (indicative as of 2025-26; verify with the lender):

 Country